 Learn how to make a beautiful light up angel out of cardstock that you can also use as a tree topper!

 I’m excited to share a project that combines some of my favorite things: light up papercrafts and angels!
 I’ve always loved angels as decorations.
 There’s just something about them that make me feel very peaceful, and always remind me to take a calming breath.
 Some days, that’s a necessary reminder!
-This angel was inspired by my friend Gjoa’s paper angel that she debuted during Holiday Maker Fest 2020 — we made our angel in a similar style with Gjoa’s permission.
+This angel was inspired by my friend Gjoa’s paper angel that she debuted during our Holiday Maker Fest 2020 event — we made our angel in a similar style with Gjoa’s permission.

 My light up angel uses simple materials that create an elegant result.
 It will make a beautiful tree topper, decor item, night light, or even a gift for a special person in your life!

 The key to this angel is lining up your layers perfectly to allow different amounts of light to shine through.
 My tutorial will show you how to line everything up just right AND how to attach your lights for a soft glow!
 This is truly a simple project that looks more complicated than it actually is.